An award-winning operatic love letter to global front line healthcare workers

 Interested in Licensing?

-Looking to program that perfect opera for piano and six singers?
+Looking to program that perfect opera for six singers and pianist?
 Contact Working In Concert Executive Director Claudia Hommel. [email protected]

 Praise for “On Call”